Noikoio/RegexBot/docs/autorespond.md

 ### Definition structure
 The following is a list of accepted members within an AutoRespond definition:
 * regex (*string* or *string array*) - **Required.** Regular expression pattern(s) that will invoke the response.
-* reply *(string)* - The message to send out to the channel in which the response was invoked.<sup>1</sup>
+* reply (*string*) - The message to send out to the channel in which the response was invoked.<sup>1</sup>
-* exec *(string)* - Command line path and optional parameters to an external program.
+* exec (*string*) - Command line path and optional parameters to an external program.
 The program's output will be sent to the channel in which the response was invoked.<sup>1</sup>
-* ratelimit *(integer)* - The amount of time in seconds in which the response may not be triggered again within the same channel.
+* ratelimit (*integer*) - The amount of time in seconds in which the response may not be triggered again within the same channel.
 Defaults to 20.
+* RandomChance (*number*) - A value between 0 and 1 representing the percent chance for the bot to respond to the corresponding trigger.
+Defaults to 1.0 (100%).

 <sup>1</sup> It is **required** to have either *reply* or *exec* specified in a definition.